hylo-lang/specification/spec.md

 ### Subscript requirements

-1. A subscript declaration that appears in the body of a trait declaration is a *subscript requirement declaration* that defines a one or more *subscript requirements*.
+1. A subscript declaration that appears in the body of a trait declaration is a *subscript requirement declaration* that defines one or more *subscript requirements*.
 A subscript requirement is the specification of a subscript that must be implemented in conforming types.

 2. A subscript requirement declaration must have a __subscript-bundle-body__.
 Each subscript implementation in that body denotes a subscript requirement.